defold/doc/docs/en/tutorials/war-battles.md

 ## Drawing the game map

 Your game needs a setting, a map.
 The map that you are going to draw will be made out of tiles, small images that are put together like a mosaic into a larger image.
 In Defold, such an image is called a *Tile map*.
-In order to create a tile map, you need to import an image file that contain the various tiles.
+In order to create a tile map, you need to import an image file that contains the various tiles.
 You then need to specify the size of the tiles, margins and padding on that image.
 This setup is done in a file of a type called *Tile source*.

 1. Download the "War Battles" asset package.
 The file is a ZIP archive that you have to unpack on your hard drive.